NYT92/mrm-downloader/README.md

 ## Legal

-This script has nothing to do with myreadingmanga.info and all of the mangas, doujin, and animation there.
-The script's purpose is to download those files for personal archival only, but if you have money, go ahead and support all of these artists.
+I am not affiliated with myreadingmanga.info admin or moderator there and I create and use the script to download those files for personal archival or for viewing offline purposes. **If you have money, go ahead and support all of these artists there so that they can produce good shit for all**.